Lecturers are really approachable, and the workload is just right: challenging but not too daunting. I feel prepared for the workplace.Will

 Get the skills you need to become a confident business manager.

-Good business management is at the centre of every successful organisation.
-Our degree allows you to build your knowledge and understanding of organisations and how they are managed.
+Good business management is at the centre of every successful organisation of any size and in any sector.
+Our degree allows you to build your knowledge and understanding of business and organisations and how they are managed.

 You'll study fundamental areas of business, finance, HR, marketing and operations, and the macro and micro environments in which they operate including cultural, social and ethical issues.